 A flower girl participates in the wedding procession.
 She is usually a member of the groom’s or bride’s family.
 She often walks before the bride during the processional entrance.
 She might either spread the petals over the floor or carry thornless roses.

 As the chief bridesmaid is important for the bride, the best man is also very important for the bridegroom.
 Usually, the best man is close to the groom, either a close friend or brother.
 Some of his crucial duties are assisting the bridegroom on the day of the wedding, ensuring the wedding rings’ safety, discharge the duty of being a legal witness to this union, and eventually raising a toast to the groom and the bride.

 In the past, this dinner was a token of farewell to the bridegroom and usually hosted a week before the wedding day.
 It was generally paid for and organised by the bridegroom.
-Many slang names have been attached to this occasion, including bucks’ night or stag do and bachelor party.
+Many slang names have been attached to this occasion and varies by country, including bucks’ night and bachelor party.

 In a cotillion or wedding, one young male attendant is called a page boy.
 This traditional attendant is not a common sight at weddings off late.
 However, often a page boy can be found in British royal weddings.